somnambulist-tech/domain/docs/enumerations.md

 ## Enumerations

-Enumerations are provided via the eloquent/enumeration library (not be confused with Laravel Eloquent).
+Enumerations are provided via the somnambulist/enumeration library.
 An enumeration is essentially a typed constant where there is only ever one instance of that value.

 For example: HTTP verbs could be represented as an enumeration because there is never more than one